opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/dissect.md

 #### Skip field

-A field that will not be put in the event.
+A field that will not be included in the event.
 The format is `%{}` or `%{?field_name}`.

 #### Append field

 A field that will be combined with other fields.
-To append multiple values and put the final value in the field, use `+` before the field name in the `dissect` pattern.
+To append multiple values and include the final value in the field, use `+` before the field name in the `dissect` pattern.
 The format is `%{+field_name}`.

 For example, with the pattern `%{+field_name}, %{+field_name}`, log message `"foo, bar"` will parse into `{"field_name": "foobar"}`.

-You can also define the order the concatenation with the help of suffix `/<integer>`.
+You can also define the order of the concatenation with the help of the suffix `/<integer>`.

 For example, with a pattern `"%{+field_name/2}, %{+field_name/1}"`, log message `"foo, bar"` will parse into `{"field_name": "barfoo"}`.

-If the order is not mentioned, the append operation will take place in the order of fields specified in the dissect pattern.
+If the order is not mentioned, the append operation will occur in the order of the fields specified in the `dissect` pattern.

 #### Indirect field

-A field that uses the value from another field as field name.
+A field that uses the value from another field as its field name.
 While defining a pattern, prefix the field with a `&` to assign the value found with this field to the value of another field found as the key.

 For example, with a pattern `"%{?field_name}, %{&field_name}"`, the log message `"foo, bar"` will parse into `{“foo”: “bar”}`.
-In the message, `foo` is captured from the skip field `%{?field_name}` serves as the key to the value captured from the field `%{&field_name}`.
+In the log message, `foo` is captured from the skip field `%{?field_name}`. `foo` then serves as the key to the value captured from the field `%{&field_name}`.

 #### Padded field

-A field with paddings to the right removed. `->` operator can be used as a suffix to a field to indicate that white spaces after this field can be ignored.
+A field with the paddings to the right removed.
+The `->` operator can be used as a suffix to indicate that white spaces after this field can be ignored.

 For example, with a pattern `%{field1->} %{field2}`, log message `“firstname    lastname”` will parse into `{“field1”: “firstname”, “field2”: “lastname”}`.